francislata/Sign-Language-Digits-CNN/README.md

 ## Technologies used
 In this project, I will be using **Python** as the programming language of choice.
 Also, I will use the **Keras** framework to create the layers of the CNN model.

+## Credits
+The dataset and its original source can be found through Kaggle's website [here](https://www.kaggle.com/ardamavi/sign-language-digits-dataset/data).